wwnorton/design-system-rfcs/README.md

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the design system, so that all stakeholders can be confidence about its direction.

+> **An RFC document is not documentation**.
+> This process is intended to shape an idea into something that's ready to implement, not to document the idea or create a specification.
+> Please refer to https://github.com/wwnorton/design-system for design system documentation.

 ## When to follow this process

 You should follow this process if you intend to make "substantial" changes to the [@wwnds/core](https://github.com/wwnorton/design-system/tree/main/packages/core) or the [@wwnds/react](https://github.com/wwnorton/design-system/tree/main/packages/react) packages in [the Norton Design System](https://github.com/wwnorton/design-system).